Create a webhook automation

 * **Filter on run name**: Include only runs whose names match the given regular expression.
 Click the toggle to turn on the filter, then specify a regular expression.

-The automation is applied to all collections in the project, including those added in the future.
+The automation applies to all collections in the project, including those added in the future.

 2. Click **Next step**.